Opening in 2002, Reliant Stadium became

 the late summer heat and the stadium hosts rodeos, that

 attract two million people annually.

 that opens or closes in seven minutes, consists of two sections that meet over

 the 50 yard line when it is closed.

 When the roof is open, each section is above the seats in the endzone.
 Reliant Stadium has many amenities including over 8,200

 club seats, 187 luxury suites, club lounges and bars, and a Texans

-team store.
+endzone, installed before the 2013 season.
 Reliant Stadium is host to many events annually and

 was the site of Super Bowl XXXVIII in 2004 and will host Super